Information for Educators

 Training will provide students with an opportunity to demonstrate and apply a working understanding of the following:

-key national and international humanitarian frameworks, standards, principles, and codes, and their application to evaluation of program goals and staff behaviors, and (Applying humanitarian standards and principles; Motivating and influencing others);
+Key national and international humanitarian frameworks, standards, principles, and codes, and their application to evaluation of program goals and staff behavior (Applying humanitarian standards and principles; Motivating and influencing others).

 In addition, Student Participants will be challenged to demonstrate: